In Asia, U.S.'s Pompeo expected to bolster allies against China

 'DIFFICULT BUT NECESSARY DECISIONS'

-Pompeo, making a first visit by a U.S. Secretary of State in over a decade, will convey support for a "strong, independent and democratic Sri Lanka," Thompson said.
+In what will be the first visit by a U.S. Secretary of State to Sri Lanka in over a decade, Pompeo will convey support for a "strong, independent and democratic Sri Lanka," Thompson said.

+He will urge Sri Lankan leaders to scale back dependence on China, which has invested billions of dollars building ports and highways but left the island nation in debt.

-"We urge Sri Lanka to make difficult but necessary decisions to secure its economic independence for long-term prosperity," he said.
+"We urge Sri Lanka to make difficult but necessary decisions to secure its economic independence for long-term prosperity," added.

-Similar efforts are underway to push back against Chinese influence in the Maldives, another set of tropical islands that lie on key shipping lanes.
+Similar efforts are under way to push back against Chinese influence in the Maldives, tropical islands that lie on key shipping lanes.

-"Expected discussions of the visit include the global battle against the COVID-19 pandemic as well as ongoing and future collaboration," the government in Male, the capital of the Maldives, said in a statement.
+"Expected discussions ... include the global battle against the COVID-19 pandemic as well as ongoing and future collaboration," the Maldives government said in a statement.

 Pompeo's visit to Indonesia comes amid an escalating U.S.-China rivalry that is being vigorously contested in Southeast Asia, especially in the South China Sea, which China claims as almost entirely its own territory.
-The claim is opposed by many regional states, including Indonesia.
+The claim is opposed by many states in the region, including Indonesia.

+"The United States and Indonesia share a vision of a rules-based order in Southeast Asia, and the United States is a stalwart supporter of Indonesia's sovereignty," David Stilwell, assistant secretary at the State Department's bureau of East Asian and Pacific Affairs, told reporters.

-Earlier this week, the U.S. State Department approved the potential sale of three weapons systems to Taiwan, including sensors, missiles and artillery that could have a total value of $1.8 billion.
+The State Department this week approved the potential sale of three weapons systems to Taiwan, including sensors, missiles and artillery that could have a total value of $1.8 billion.

 Taiwan, which China says is a renegade province, also claims large parts of the South China Sea.

-Washington made high-level approaches to Indonesia in late July and early August to grant landing and refuelling rights to its P-8 surveillance planes that monitor Chinese military activity in the resource-rich waterway.
+Washington asked Indonesia in July and August to grant landing and refuelling rights to its P-8 surveillance planes, which monitor Chinese military activity in the resource-rich waterway.

+The request was rebuffed by President Joko Widodo, according to four senior officials.

-(Reporting by Sanjeev Miglani; additional reporting by Waruna Karunatilake in Colombo, Mohammed Junayd in Male; Editing by Raju Gopalakrishnan)
+(Reporting by Sanjeev Miglani; additional reporting by Waruna Karunatilake in Colombo, Mohammed Junayd in Male; Editing by Raju Gopalakrishnan and Kevin Liffey)

 ((Raju.Gopalakrishnan@thomsonreuters.com;))